yunfeixie233/TextArena/textarena/envs/games/README.md

 - update README for TruthAndDeception
 - update README for wildTicTacToe
 - update README for UltimateTicTacToe
+- update README for Othello

 - update code/README for SimpleNegotiation

 ## code, readme & test-run
-- update code/README for Othello [broken]

 - update code/README for IteratedPrisonersDilemma [extra]
 - update code/README for LetterAuction
 - update code/README for MemoryGame